BolajiAyodeji/Blogposts/ckaezf8w004ewc5s1gnkd5puf.md

 - Add a specific domain to channel your search to a particular website and save some time.
 You can append the `site: sitename` to your search, and it'll return only results from that website.

 ![Screen Shot 2020-05-12 at 12.49.06 PM.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1589268176790/vwk3EmzK9.png)
-- Search for specific title and text in specific sites.
+- Search for specific titles and text in specific sites.
 This will allow your results to include resources related to the title or text keyword you specified.

 > intitle:axe